Harry Sinden

 Harry James Sinden (born September 14, 1932) is a Canadian former ice hockey player, coach, and executive.
 He served as a coach, general manager, and team president for the Boston Bruins of the National Hockey League (NHL), and was the coach of Team Canada during the 1972 Summit Series.
 He is a member of the Hockey Hall of Fame in the builders category.
+He was inducted into the IIHF Hall of Fame in its inaugural class of 1997.